AnisaRehman/AnisaRehman/README.md

     - Power Bi
     - Exploratory.io
     - Tableau
+- Projects in python
+    - sentiemnt analysis of youtube comments
 - 💬 Ask . .
 - 📫 connect with me on:
     -  https://www.linkedin.com/in/anisa-rehman/